NewUniverseEntrop/self-critical.pytorch/README.md

   5. run dataset.py to conver to coco

 # training
-  # follow the same steps below in the original readme
+  # follow the same steps below in the original readme, do another processing of the captions...

 ~~~~